Note: The author of this article would like to acknowledge Mary J. Harrington for contributing information presented herein.

 Edward "Teddy" Harrington, uncle to contributing author of this article Mary J. Harrington and great-great uncle to author Kevin M. Smith, was the motorman for the trolley line back during its existence.
 Mary Harrington still recalls walking along the trolley tracks to get to school after the line had been abandoned, but before the tracks were pulled up, and also riding the trolley with her family into the city from North Syracuse.
 She also remembers the seats on the trolley being constructed of flattened, finished, and woven straw.

-Thanks to Kevin M. Smith for contributing information about this route.
+Thanks to Kevin M. Smith for contributing information.

 Mr. Smith did not do his homework on this article

 He better talk to the people from National railway historical society inc. (CNY.
 Chapter)